airbj31/Self-Study/00LINUX/man/col.md

 following line.

  -h
-  +Do not output multiple spaces instead of tabs (default).
+  + Do not output multiple spaces instead of tabs (default).

  -l <num>
   + Buffer at least num lines in memory.
 By default, 128 lines are